Earlier this year

 Anyway, the other interesting factoid in his History article had to do with a certain woman that I'd already heard of: Grace Hopper is credited with inventing the first compiler.
 Compilers are my specialty, but I don't look back very much, so I didn't know that.
 Grace Hopper earned her kudos before women started looking for excuses instead of doing the job well.

-The second article basically said what I was thinking all the way through
+The second of the two articles basically said what I was thinking all

-the first of the two.
-He has some good insights on blockchains, which you
+the way through the first of them.
+He has some good insights on blockchains,

-probably should read for yourself if you care what the idiots are doing
+which you probably should read for yourself if you care what the idiots

-to us, but the magazine's webmaster got too clever by half; my browser
+are doing to us, but the magazine's webmaster got too clever by half; my

-can't access it, but maybe yours will, so try Googling "Silver Bullet Talks
+browser can't access it, but maybe yours will, so try Googling "Silver

 One of the topics is war and guns, and the essay by Ben Witherington starts off with a paragraph describing the movie Hacksaw Ridge, the true story about a conscientious objector in WWII who single-handedly saved 75 wounded soldiers, and whose courage under fire emboldened his former detractors (who had already left him behind on the battlefield) to go back and win the battle.
 So I looked, and sure enough the library had it.
 It's an awesome flick.
 My views about war are similar to Desmond Doss in the movie, but none of my peers were volunteering to go to VietNam.
 Fortunately God gave me a job at a DoD (government) research lab, so my insignificant contribution to the war effort was not in uniform.
 I learned a lot at that job, including, as the Personnel Director there told me (with a straight face, I was so astonished I remember his exact words) "Civil Service performs a valuable social function; it provides employment for people who would otherwise be unemployable."
 I could see it was true!
 When they closed the lab a few years later and offered to move me to another government lab in Washington, I declined.